RBSC/Carnivore2/Tools/readme.txt

  C2MAN file.rom /a

-The utility will try to automatically detect the ROM's mapper, check whether any free space is availeble and then it will write the selected ROM into the FlashROM chip.
+The utility will try to automatically detect the ROM's mapper, check whether any free space is available and then it will write the selected ROM into the FlashROM chip.
 If you add the "/v" option, the utility will show additional information about the chip and the
 ROM that is being added as well as the map of the free chip's blocks.